FAQs

 -

 The entry fee provides entry into the race and some USA Cycling benefits.
 Each resort offers a 3-day discounted lift pass.
+For Dry Hill, the shuttles are included in the entry fee.

 All NW Cups are 3-day events.
 You are not required to be there all 3 days, but it is ideal for getting the optimal amount of practice.
 As per USA Cycling, riders are required to do at least 2 practice laps prior to their race runs.